KevinZiadeh/Exchange-Rate-App/README.md

 # Currency Exchange Rate

-> University Project (EECE 430L - Web, Mobile, and Application Development Labw @ AUB) where we develop a n exchange rate app on multiple platforms having a REST API backend.
+> University Project (EECE 430L - Web, Mobile, and Application Development Lab @ AUB) where we develop an exchange rate app on multiple platforms having a REST API backend.

 ## Overview
 The application shows the exchange rate of the Lebanese Currency (LBP) against the US dollar (USD $), and allows the creation of users, adding transactions, calculating the equivalent amount of each currency in the other, as well as some statistical information about the data and user transactions.